sqn-bioinformatics/MATseq/README.md

 ## Pipeline Steps

 ### Snakemake Preprocessing

 Snakemake pipeline processes raw FASTQ into MATseq_count_summary.csv.
 It must be run before the remainder of the pipeline.
 Snakemake will request a path to the raw data in fastq.gz format.
-Download the raw data from NCBI, GEO accession number GSE313994.
+Download the raw data from [NCBI GEO database](https://www.ncbi.nlm.nih.gov/geo/), GEO accession number GSE313994.
 Provide it with --genome-dir or in the config.json.
 It will also request a path to a reference genome; we used GRCh38_GCA_000001405.15.
+Download a reference genome from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/).
 Provide it with --fastq-dir or in the config.json.

 Run with `--run-snakemake` to execute the RNA-seq preprocessing:
 1. **Quality Control** - FastQC on raw reads